SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities/PA_Creating_resource_tasks.md

    For example, for a “Ping IP” activity, an input parameter could be “IP Address”.

-   1. In the *Parameters* tab, create an input parameter by selecting *Add parameter* in the bottom left.
+   1. In the *Parameters* tab, create an input parameter by selecting *Add parameter* in the lower left corner.

    1. Specify the following information: